 Leaving the wrap on too long can also lead to serious trouble.
 One purpose of wrapping a chicken’s foot is to keep it clean and protected from bacteria.
 If the wrap becomes soiled, and is not changed, it can lead to infection.
 Additionally, if a wrap becomes wet and is not changed, it can result in skin issues.
 We recommend not letting a chicken with a wrapped foot out into wet conditions whenever possible.
 The wrap should be checked at least twice a day and should be changed if it becomes wet or soiled.

 Always work closely with a veterinarian if a chicken develops an issue with their feet or toes.
 They should evaluate the chicken to determine the best course of action- simply wrapping the foot may not be enough.
 If there is infection present, systemic antibiotics will likely be needed to treat the issue.
 However, in some circumstances you may need to wrap a chicken’s foot while waiting for them to be evaluated by the veterinarian.
-If at all possible, we recommend working with an experienced caregiver to learn the proper technique.
+If at all possible, we recommend working with an experienced Someone who provides daily care, specifically for animal residents at an animal sanctuary, shelter, or rescue. to learn the proper technique.

 * The 1-inch size usually works well, or you can cut wider rolls into thinner strips